 Practice safer sex.
 When used correctly and consistently, condoms and lubricant can greatly reduce the risk of HIV and other sexually transmitted infections.
 Click here for more info on safer sex.

 Use pre-exposure prophylaxis (PrEP).
-PrEP is a pill, when taken consistently once a day by people who are HIV negative, has been shown to be effective in preventing HIV transmission.
+PrEP is an HIV prevention tool in which an HIV-negative person takes antiretroviral medication to reduce the risk of contracting HIV..
 It is recommended that condoms be used along with PrEP.
 Click here for more about PrEP.